PrismaticPolygon/Distributed-Systems-Coursework/README.md

 All ratings are associated with a user ID.
 There are 611 user IDs in the ratings DB: if no ID is inputted, a random ID in the range `0 - 611` is selected: this is displayed on operations.

+Unit tests for the more complex Timestamp and Log functionality can be found in `tests`.
+They may be run using `python -m tests`.